 - Veterinary Science

-OET is recognised and trusted by more than 40 regulatory healthcare bodies and councils in Australia, New Zealand, Singapore, Dubai, Namibia, UK (NMC) and Ireland (NMC).
+OET is recognised and trusted by more than 40 regulatory healthcare bodies and councils in Australia, New Zealand, Singapore, Dubai, Namibia, UK (NMC and GMC) and Ireland (NMBI and MC).
 Many organisations, including hospitals, universities and colleges, are using OET as proof of a candidate’s ability to communicate effectively in a demanding healthcare environment.
 In addition, OET is recognised by the Australian Department of Immigration and Border Protection for a number of visa categories, including work and student visas.